 WHAT’S BEEN CANCELED?
 The Status of the Valley’s Big Summer Events [UPDATED]

-[UPDATES AS OF FRIDAY, JUNE 26] – The latest cancellations include the Eau Claire Express and Eau Claire Cavaliers baseball seasons, the OneFest Christian music festival in Chippewa Falls, and the Tuesday Night Blues music series in Eau Claire.
+[UPDATES AS OF TUESDAY, JULY 14] – The latest cancellations include the Eau Claire Marathon and the Blue Ox Music Festival.
 Read on for details.

 COVID-19 threw a wrench in the Chippewa Valley’s spring event plans, and it’s doing so for summer events, too.
 Here’s a list of some of the area’s biggest summer (and fall) events and their current status.
 If there’s a major event we missed, or if the status of an event has changed, please let us know in the comments below, and we’ll update this list.

 Originally scheduled for June, the annual festival of bluegrass and roots music was been pushed back to August, but organizers finally pulled the plug on July 10.
 Next year’s gathering is scheduled for June 10-12, 2021.
 Find details at blueoxmusicfestival.com.

 BLUES ON THE CHIPPEWA

 The annual Blues on the Chippewa Festival in Durand, originally scheduled for July 31 to Aug.
 2, has been canceled.
 Organizers say the event will return next year: Aug.
 6-8, 2021.
 The festival website has details.